aswain4/Jupyter-badge/README.md

    * numpy was used to generate the random numbers
    * matplotlib used to create the histograms

-3. bi-norm_distribution is a JupyterLab markdown file (with some code) as a visual representation of the central limit theorem
+3. bi-norm_distribution is a JupyterLab markdown file (with some code) as a visual representation of the central limit theorem.

+4. classdata is a Jupyter file involving code and markdowns.
+   * This is the presentation that goes through each category of the class hardware survey from 2023-06-13
+   * It starts with the categorical data, then each numerical category, and ends with the data I could not visualize
+   * I ran into a frequent problem where the labels would appear in the wrong order, but the data with that label was correct
+       - Example is graph should have decreasing slope and labeled [0, 1, 2], but instead has normal distribution shape and labeled [1, 0, 2]